ONSdigital/sml-supporting-info/method-info/totals-and-components/totals-and-components.md

 * Absolute Difference Threshold - represented as a decimal
 * Percentage Difference Threshold - represented as a decimal

-To run the method using the example data above you can create a python a file in your desired IDE and do the following below:
+To run the method using the example data above you can create a python file in your desired IDE and do the following below:

 ```python
 # To import this method we are first navigating to the